maxlavr/centos-7/keyboard/readme.md

 	> locale -v
 	> localectl

-		#output will print some params, you can know about them follow link
+		#output will print some params, you can know about them by follow link

-	### this link can help you [man-locale-official](https://jlk.fjfi.cvut.cz/arch/manpages/man/locale.1.en "man locale official")
+	#### this link can help you [man-locale-official](https://jlk.fjfi.cvut.cz/arch/manpages/man/locale.1.en "man locale official")

-		#you need the mean som of them:
+		#you need the mean some of them:
 		- LANG
 		-